tum-pbs/pbdl-book/intro.md

 As a _sneak preview_, in the next chapters we'll show:

-- How to train networks to infer fluid flow solutions around shapes like airfoils in one go, i.e., without needing a simulator.
+- How to train networks to infer fluid flows around shapes like airfoils in one go, i.e., a _surrogate model_ that replaces a traditional numerical simulation.

-- We'll show how to use model equations as residual to train networks that represent solutions, and how to improve upon this behavior by using differentiable simulations.
+- We'll show how to use model equations as residual to train networks that represent solutions, and how to improve upon these residual constraints by using _differentiable simulations_.

-- Even more tightly coupling a full _rough_ simulator for control problems is another topic.
+- How to more tightly interact with a full simulator for _control problems_.
 E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.

-This _book_, where book stands for a collection of text, equations, images and code examples, is maintained by the
+This _book_, where "book" stands for a collection of texts, equations, images and code examples, is maintained by the
 [TUM Physics-based Simulation Group](https://ge.in.tum.de).
 Feel free to contact us via [old fashioned email](mailto:i15ge@cs.tum.edu) if you have any comments.